skip to content

 Module 5: Research skills

-Learning core academic research skills including methodology, research design and qualitative and quantitative methods to help transform professional knowledge into rigorous academic learning.
+Learn rigorous academic approaches and skills including methodology, research design and qualitative and quantitative methods to help transform professional experience and knowledge into impact and action.

 Who should apply?